 With a buy and hold strategy, your monthly loan payment must be less than you can charge for rent.
 Knowing what you can spend is a big part of analyzing potential real estate deals.

 Analyzing a deal

-With a buy and hold strategy, your primary goal is owning a property you can make a profit from via rent.
+With a buy and hold strategy, your primary goal is to own a property you can profit from via rent.
 You don’t want to spend more on a property than it brings in during a typical month.

 Yes, appreciation is important—after all, that’s the ultimate benefit of a buy and hold approach.
-But if you’ve done your homework on choosing a location, your property’s likely to appreciate.
+But if you’ve done your homework on choosing a location, your property’s likely to appreciate regardless.
 Any extra expenses, however, eat into what you’ll make when you sell.
-So, you only want a property with strong cash flow, so that you can earn a profit during ownership.
+You only want a property with strong cash flow so that you can earn a profit during ownership.

 As you review a property, think about any work required before you can rent it to tenants.
 A home inspection or a contractor walking through the property can help determine its maintenance needs.
 Use the BiggerPockets Rehab Estimator Calculator to get an idea of how much that work may cost.
-Keep in mind that costs vary from cities to cities.
+Keep in mind that costs vary from city to city.

-When analyzing a deal, you’ll have better numbers than you did at the budgeting phase.
-You’ll likely know the interest rate a lender’s giving you and what your insurance premiums will be.
+When analyzing a buy and hold deal, you’ll have better numbers than you did at the budgeting phase.
+For example, you’ll likely know the interest rate a lender’s giving you and what your insurance premiums will be.
 Go back to the Mortgage Calculator and enter these numbers.

 What will your monthly mortgage payment be?
 Can you still make a profit after paying to rehab the property?

 That’s how you prepare to acquire a buy and hold rental property.
 Now let’s go over financing the purchase.